 Ms. Belinda-Rose Young is the Associate Director of Research and Translation for the Outreach, Training and Educator Core of the UNC Injury Prevention Research Center.
-In this role, Ms. Young oversees the direction of the ASPIRE Project.
-Separately, Ms. Young directs the CDC-funded Southeastern and Southwestern Injury Prevention Network, assists with the Systems Thinking National Peer Learning Team, and provides coaching and technical assistance to injury and violence prevention programs across the nation who have expressed an interest in adapting the Shared Risk and Protective Factor Injury-Free NC Academy model.
+In this role, Ms. Young oversees the direction of several grant funded projects.

 Ms. Young is an At-Large Member for Safe States Alliance, and a fourth-year doctoral student in the Department of Health Behavior at the University of North Carolina at Chapel Hill.
 She received an MSPH in Public Health Education from the University of South Florida and has served in various national leadership positions, such as Trustee for the Society for Public Health Education and chair of an American Public Health Association workgroup.
 She also co-directed a global, digital media campaign entitled I am Wo(man) with the United Nations Women.

-Ms. Siarra Scott works at the UNC Injury Prevention Research Center as the Project Manager for the ASPIRE Project.
-In this role, she facilitates the development, dissemination, and implementation of all project activities, while also serving as a primary point of contact for those currently participating or interested in the project.
-In addition to her role in the ASPIRE Project, Ms. Scott is the Coordinator for the Systems Thinking National Peer Learning Team (ST NPLT).
-Ms. Scott is a graduate of Emory University’s Rollins School of Public Health where she earned her MPH in Behavioral Sciences and Health Education along with a certificate in mental health.
+Siarra Scott works at the UNC Injury Prevention Research Center as a Project Manager in the Outreach Training and Education Core.
+In this role, she facilitates the development, dissemination, and implementation of activities across a variety of grant funded projects focused in topic areas such as ACEs prevention, firearm injury surveillance, and training development.
+Siarra is a graduate of Emory University’s Rollins School of Public Health where she earned her MPH in Behavioral Sciences and Health Education along with a certificate in mental health.
 She is passionate about Injury and Violence prevention, and several of her interest areas include youth and community violence, mental health, human trafficking, and the intersections between the criminal justice system and public health.

 Becky Naumann, PhD, MSPH